Under the Double Eagle

 "Under the Double Eagle" (Unter dem Doppeladler), Op.
-159, is an 1893 march composed by J. F. Wagner, an Austrian military music composer.
-The title is a reference to the double eagle in the coat of arms of Austria-Hungary.
+159, is an 1893 march composed by Josef Wagner, an Austrian military music composer.
+The title is a reference to the two-headed eagle in the coat of arms of Austria-Hungary.

 It was published in the United States in 1902 by Eclipse Publishing Co., a branch of Joseph Morris Music in Philadelphia, Pennsylvania.

 This piece is in E-flat major, though the Trio is in A-flat major.
 It is written in ternary form.